St Helens History This Week

 IOO YEARS AGO THIS WEEK 20 - 26 JANUARY 1925

-This week's stories from a century ago include the children in need who failed to qualify for the clog and stocking fund, the young man from Gladstone Street who died protecting his mother, the Vicar of St Helens shocks his Parochial Council by announcing his resignation, the Marshalls Cross garage fire, the creation of Lowfield Lane, the man accused of being a Peeping Tom in Speakman Road, an update on the bowling greens planned for Victoria Park and new tennis courts for Sutton Park.
+This week's many stories include the children in need who failed to qualify for the clog and stocking fund, the Vicar of St Helens shocks his Parochial Council by announcing his resignation, the Marshalls Cross garage fire, the creation of Lowfield Lane, the man accused of being a Peeping Tom in Speakman Road and there’s an update on the bowling greens planned for Victoria Park and the new tennis courts for Sutton Park.

 READ FULL ARTICLE